Atrix256/FalcorPathTracer/readme.md

 * do pixels all have the same focus point? if so, you are doing it wrong.
 Figure lens cameras out.

 * rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point, which is wasteful!

+* try low discrepancy sequence on the lense? may make the noise in the bokeh be less white

 * look for TODOs